 Letter Grade Description Numerical Value

 A Excellent 4.0

 A- 3.7

 B+ Very Good 3.3

 В Good 3.0

 B- 2.7

 С Poor 2.0

 F Failure 0.0

-I Incomplete
+1 Incomplete

 W Withdrawal

 WP Withdrawal while Passing

 WF Withdrawal while Failing

 S/U Satisfactory/Unsatisfactory

-(Thesis/dissertation and selected othe courses.
-See course descriptions.) r
+(Thesis/dissertation/Ed.S. research project and selected other courses.
+See course descriptions.)

 NC No credit

 \ The +/- grading scale is optional for faculty; the course grading system must be stated in the course syllabus.

 A grade point average is calculated by dividing the accumulated number of grade points earned by the accumulated number of credit hours attempted.
 All graduate credits attempted and all graduate grades earned, whether passing or failing, will be used to calculate a student's grade point average.